sqlpad/sqlpad/SECURITY.md

 ## Supported Versions

-Only the latest release is supported in the sense that security and bug fixes are not applied to previous releases.
+Only the latest release is supported.
+Fixes are not ported back to prior major versions.

-For example, a fix `6.1.1` will not be applied to `6.0.`x or `5.x.x` versions.

 ## Reporting a Vulnerability